InfoSecV9Y/BurpExtension-DeleteCookies/README.md

-## **Burp Extension:** DeleteCookies_IgnoreMacroCookies v0.5 (work in progress)
+## **Burp Extension:** DeleteCookies_IgnoreMacroCookies v0.5
-**Purpose:** To delete all the cookies from the BurpSuite Cookie Jar except the new ones recevied through burp macros.
+**Purpose:** To keep the following cookies and then delete the remaining cookies from the BurpSuite Cookie Jar:

+1. Delete new cookies(cookies received fon Session handling macros) is matches with predifined BLACKLIST

+2. Ignore new cookies from macro's/session handling macros

+3. Ignore the user provided custom whitelist scenarios:

+   3.1.
+Cookie Name

+   3.2  Cookie Domain

+   3.3.
+Cookie Path

+   3.4.
+Predefined cookie list with the format like [[Name, Domain, Path],[Name, Domain, Path],[Name, Domain, Path]]

+### Terminology:
+**Old cookie:** Cookie that was already present in the Burp Suite Cookie Jar (before running the session handling macros)

+**New Cookie:** Cookie recevied during the execusion of session handling macros.
+For example, the cookies received during the Auto-login automation using session handling rules.

+### Features:
+1. This script can work with or without any macros.
+Means that, if a session handling rules is cofigured without any macros, the script still work without any issue.
+This case is used when you wish to remove all the old cookies.

+2. If the session handling macro doesn't have any response, then this extension doesn't exit due to exception.
+Instead, it proceed with analyzing new macro from the session handling rules list.

+3. This is designed with the customization in mind.
+Means you can remove the new cookie or can keep the old cookie based on your convinience.
+A minimal version is also provided in this channel if you don't need any customization.

+4. Detailed debug(print) statements are provided along with the timestamps for easy troubleshooting.
+You may save logs to file using "Burp Extender >> Burp Extension >> Output >> Save to file" and then open with the tools like snaketail for convinience.

+### Limitations:
+1. This script can only be used to run with Session Handling Rules (Burp >> Project Options >> Sessions >> Session handling Rules) and this is the purpose of writing this extension ;)

+### TO DO:
+* Planning to provide the walkthough of installing the extension and testing the same

+* No other plans on enhancing this script (v0.5) further.
+Some other usecases were covered in previous versions.
+Any suggestions are welcome.

+### Workflow:

+1. Working with New cookies (to delete any new cookies if you dont want)

+	1.1. collect the list of cookies from the session handling macros list

+	1.2.
+Compare with *"cookies_BLACKLIST_to_NUKE"*.
+If any new cookie matches with the blacklist, the cookie will be nuked from cookie jar

+2. Working with old cookies ( to keep the old cookies if you want)

+	2.1.
+Ignore the cookie if the COOKIE NAME matches with *"cookie_name_to_ignore"*

+	2.2.
+Ignore the cookie if the COOKIE DOMAIN matches with *"cookie_domain_to_ignore"*

+	2.3 Ignore the cookie if the COOKIE PATH matches with *"cookie_path_to_ignore"*

+	2.4 Ignore the cookie if the COOKIE[NAME && DOMAIN && PATH] matches with *"cookies_list_to_ignore"*

+	2.5 If any old cookie in the cookie jar that doesn't match with the above 4 rules, it will be removed from Burp cookie jar.

+### Note:
+A minimal version of this script is also uploaded into the git hub (look for the scripts ends with keywork *mini*).
+Which is useful if you don't want addition features like ignoring the old cookies.
+Since the code is less, it is advised to go with this version if you are concerned about the script performance.

+### Usecase:
-**Usecase:** To keep the latest cookies (means the cookies received through Burp Macro's during the session handling) and delete the remaining cookies from Cookie Jar.
-You can use this script while configuring the session handling rules with *"Rule Action: Check if session is invalid"* and run using *"After running the macro, invoke a Burp extension action handler."* option.
+To keep the latest cookies (means the cookies received through Burp Macro's during the session handling) and delete the remaining cookies from Cookie Jar.
+You may need to use this script while configuring the session handling rules with *"Rule Action: Check if session is invalid"* and run using *"After running the macro, invoke a Burp extension action handler."* option.